Can Teenagers get Heart Attacks?

 She explained that she was going to stick some electrodes on your chest, wrists and ankles, which were going to be connected to the machine by lead wires.
 Then the electrical activity of his heart was going to be measured, interpreted and printed out.

 They were not kidding around.
-A 14 year old complains of chest pain, and they were giving him an EKG.
+A 14 year old complains of chest pain, and they were giving him an ECG.
 On one hand I was glad they were being thorough, on the other hand I hoped this wasn't going to reveal something worrisome.

 Just the other weekend I had talked to a fellow Hockey Mom.
 I had noticed that her talented son must have dropped out of his age group's future pro league and was now playing with the regular folks.
 She told me why.